The Sigma-8 Tension is a Drag: Introduction

-Here we show that the $\sigma_8$ tension can be resolved by a drag force between DM and DE that becomes operational at low redshifts.
-The drag slows the falling of DM into gravitational potential wells and thereby suppresses the growth of power, but only at low redshifts when DE becomes dynamically important.
+In the past, it has been shown that the $\sigma_8$ tension can be resolved by a drag force between DM and DE that becomes operational at low redshifts \cite{Simpson:2010vh,Skordis:2015yra,Baldi:2016zom,Kumar:2017bpv,Asghari:2019qld,BeltranJimenez:2020qdu,Figueruelo:2021elm,BeltranJimenez:2021wbq}.
+The drag slows the falling of DM into gravitational potential wells and thereby suppresses the growth of power.
+Here we show that in order to obtain a low $S_8$ value, the effect must occur only at low redshifts, precisely when DE becomes dynamically important.
 This requires, of course, for there to be a preferred frame for the DE, and thus that the equation-of-state parameter be $w\neq -1$.
-Otherwise, the model leaves the expansion history unchanged (and thus differs from ideas \cite{Wang:2016lxa,Lucca:2020fgp,Lucca:2021dxo,Nunes:2022bhn} on DE-DM interactions that affect the expansion history).
-Our work differs from prior works \cite{Simpson:2010vh,Asghari:2019qld,BeltranJimenez:2021wbq} (which provide microphysical models for the drag) in the articulation of the crucial role played by the CMB and galaxy weak lensing data, and in the use of powerful new data sets to constrain a minimal yet realistic model.
+Otherwise, the model leaves the expansion history unchanged (and thus differs from ideas \cite{Wang:2016lxa,DiValentino:2019jae,Lucca:2020fgp,Lucca:2021dxo,Nunes:2022bhn} on DE-DM interactions that affect the expansion history).
+Our work differs from prior works \cite{Simpson:2010vh,Skordis:2015yra,Baldi:2016zom,Kumar:2017bpv,Asghari:2019qld,BeltranJimenez:2020qdu,Figueruelo:2021elm,BeltranJimenez:2021wbq} (which provide microphysical models for the drag) in the articulation of the crucial role played by the CMB and galaxy weak lensing data, and in the use of powerful new data sets to constrain a minimal yet realistic model.